teateatea/heartbreaker/A/Classes/Fighters/Disciplines/Swordwife.md

 You can speak with metal weapons of all types, and have a natural affinity with all blades.

 ### [[Discipline C Abilities|C.]] Alloy
 You can freely mix materials in any weapon you forge or reforge, introducing new attributes with each.
-See below for a list of materials.
+See below for details, and a list of materials.

-For each additional material beyond the base, your weapon gains a point of Brittleness.
-Upon rolling a 1 to make an attack roll with the weapon, it shatters but still deals damage.
-For each further point of Brittleness, this range increases by 1.
-If you can collect all of the weapon’s pieces, it can be reforged.

 ### [[Discipline D Abilities|D.]] ‘Til Death Do We Part
 As long as you are holding a sword of your own power, you may ignore fatal wounds.